-Here is reported a table containing the PRIMA KPIs that will measure the PRIMA expected impacts
+Below is the table containing the PRIMA KPIs that will measure the PRIMA expected impacts.

-Consortia shall consider in their proposal how and to which extend it will contribute to the targeted research and innovation objectives of the PRIMA programme and to its overall expected impacts.
+Consortia shall consider in their proposal how and to which extent it will contribute to the targeted research and innovation objectives of the PRIMA programme and to its overall expected impacts.